Last updated: February 12, 2026

 VWAP forms the foundation of several low-risk, high-probability intraday strategies centered around disciplined entry points and exit points.

-Aims to enter a strong trend when the price movement briefly corrects to the average price level, offering a statistically better entry point.
+This strategy aims to enter a strong trend when the price briefly corrects to the average price level

-Capitalizes on the market transitioning from consolidation near VWAP into a strong price movement.
+Capitalizes on the market transitioning from consolidation near VWAP into a strong momentum leg

 VWAP Bands strategy